Mafia: The Old Country: Plot

-In 1904, 17-year-old Enzo Favara and his friend Gaetano (Giancarlo Sabogal) are carusi work at the sulfur mines ran by the cruel Don Ruggero Spadaro (Lane Townsend), overseen by his abusive underboss Damiano "Il Merlo" Bastoni and his brother Corrado "L'Ombra" Bastoni (both Raphael Corkhill).
-Enzo and Gaetano prepare to flee the mine in hope for a better future, but their plan goes awry when a gas leak causes part of the mine to collapse, killing Gaetano.
-Furious after Spadaro and the Bastonis ignored previous warnings about the mine tremors, Enzo scars Il Merlo and a pursuit ensues.
-Enzo finds shelter but is later cornered in a stable by Il Merlo and L'Ombra and is rescued by Don Bernardo Torrisi, not realizing he has trespassed on Torrisi territory.
-After being threatened by Torrisi for potentially breaking the truce between the Spadaro and Torrisi families, Il Merlo and L'Ombra leave.
+In 1904, 17-year-old Enzo Favara and his friend Gaetano (Giancarlo Sabogal) are carusi working in the sulfur mines of Don Ruggero Spadaro (Lane Townsend).
+They are overseen by Spadaro's abusive underboss Damiano "Il Merlo" Bastoni and his brother, caporegime Corrado "L'Ombra" Bastoni (both Raphael Corkhill).
+Enzo and Gaetano prepare to leave Sicily in hope for a better future, but their plan fails when a gas leak causes part of the mine to collapse, burying Gaetano alive along with their money to pay off their debts.
+Furious after Spadaro and the Bastonis ignored previous warnings about the mine tremors, Enzo scars Il Merlo after a brief knife fight.
+Enzo runs from the mines and a pursuit ensues.
+He finds shelter in a stable, but is eventually found by Spadaro’s men, only to be rescued by Don Bernardo Torrisi.
+After being threatened by Torrisi for trespassing on his territory and potentially breaking the truce between the Spadaro and Torrisi families, Il Merlo and L'Ombra leave.
 Enzo begins to work for Torrisi under the guidance of underboss Luca Trapani (Alberto Frezza).
 (Note: Luca is the father of Sam Trapani, a major character from the first Mafia game.)
 He also meets the Don's nephew Cesare Massaro (Christian Antidormi), Luca's wife Valentina (Monique Hafen Adams), the local parish priest Father Ciccone (Gabriel Burrafato), and the Don's daughter Isabella (Carina Conti), who becomes attracted to him.

 Enzo shows his willingness to uphold the Don's reputation, including by subbing in for a jockey in a prestigious horse race and helping Luca and Cesare collect pizzo.
 Along the way, Enzo meets Torrisi's consigliere Agostino "Tino" Russo (Anthony Skordi) — who dislikes and is distrustful of him; shopkeeper and mechanic Pasquale (Brian Stivale); Don Niccolò Galante (Tony Amendola); and Galante’s grandson Leone "Leo" (Mark Whitten), Torrisi's main allies.
 (Note: Leo Galante previously appeared as a supporting character in Mafia II and a minor character in Mafia III, serving as a consigliere for the American Mafia.)